csc-training/summerschool/programming/fortran/docs/08_Advanced_features.md

     - Objects provide methods which operate on (the data of) the object
     - Method is a procedure that is tied to the data of an object
     - Objects can be inherited from other “parent” objects
-- Object oriented programming in Fortran facilitated with type extensions and type- and object-bound procedures
+- Object oriented programming in Fortran is facilitated with type extensions and type- and object-bound procedures

 # Fortran coarrays